sindresorhus/pure/readme.md

 ![screenshot](https://raw.github.com/sindresorhus/pure/master/screenshot.png)

 ## Overview

-Most prompts are ugly, cluttered and slow.
+Most prompts are cluttered, ugly and slow.
 I wanted something visually pleasing that stayed out of my way.

+### Why?

+- Comes with the perfect prompt character.
+Author went through the whole Unicode range to find it.
-Pure only shows the current user if it's not the default.
-It shows the current git branch and if it's dirty using the fastest method possible.
-And the prompt symbol turns red if the last command exited with 0.
+- Username is only displayed if not default
+- Shows git branch and if it's dirty using the [fastest](https://gist.github.com/3898739) method available
+- Prompt character turns red if the last command didn't exit with 0
+- Command execution time will be displayed if it exceeds the set threshold
+- Can easily be used as a starting point for your own custom prompt

 ## Getting Started